Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Empirical Application to Coauthorship Citation Networks

+{The empirical data under consideration spans the period from 1939 to 2023.
+Event times are recorded with yearly granularity, so many papers appear as occurring simultaneously.
+From a theoretical point of view, this does not imply that these events actually occurred at the same moment (indeed, it is likely not the case).
+However, because we lack information to determine their order, some adjustments are required.
+First, when building the case-control data set, the sampled non-hyperevent must differ not only from the corresponding hyperevent but also from all hyperevents occurring in the same year.
+Second, when computing endogenous covariates, publication events from the same year cannot be treated as previously occurred events.
+In practice, the \texttt{eventnet} software accounts for this by allowing the user to specify the variable that identifies simultaneous events, such as the yearly event time recorded in this data set.}

-The inclusion of time-varying effects is particularly pertinent in this analysis, given that publication events are not uniformly distributed: over 87\% of the publications occurred after 2000.
-By including in the model formulation an explicit reference to the time of the event, interacting with the covariate evaluated at the time of interest, our technique allows to account for this temporal imbalance.
+{Event times are also not uniformly distributed, which further motivates the inclusion of time-varying effects.
+Indeed, over 87\% of the publications occurred starting from 2000.} By including in the model formulation an explicit reference to the time of the event, interacting with the covariate evaluated at the time of interest, our technique allows us to account for this temporal imbalance.
 Moreover, this empirical application carries significant social implications.
 Scientific networks provide insights into the factors motivating different authors to collaborate, revealing the complex dynamics that drive co-authorship and knowledge exchange.
 This presents a valuable opportunity to deepen our understanding of the evolving dynamics within complex social networks, particularly within the scientific domain.
 These networks consist of interconnected authors and papers, but they can also include inventors, awardees, investors, publications, grants, and patents, along with their intricate relationships.
 Such networks are continually expanding, embodying social phenomena like the exchange of funding, knowledge, and reputation.
-There is no inherent justification for assuming that this influence is linear or homogeneous over time, as collaboration patterns evolve in response to shifts in research interests, available resources, and community structures, as demonstrated in various approaches to analyzing co-authorship networks \citep{hoekman2010research,kwiek2021large}.
+There is no inherent justification for assuming that this influence is linear or homogeneous over time, as collaboration patterns evolve in response to shifts in research interests, available resources, and community structures, as demonstrated in various approaches to analyzing co-authorship networks \citep{hoekman2010research, kwiek2021large}. {Other motivations for this study can be found in Section \ref{sec_motivation}.
+A flow chart summarizing the steps required to replicate the analysis is provided in Figure \ref{fig_flow_chart}.}